iredmail/docs/en_US/installation/0-install.iredmail.on.openbsd.md

 ### Choose a nearest mirror site for installing binary packages

-iRedMail will install all required binary packages with command `pkg_add -i`, it will check whether you have mirror site defined in `PKG_PATH` environment variable, if defined, `pkg_add` will install packages from defined mirror site.
+iRedMail will install all required binary packages with command `pkg_add -i` from mirror site defined in file `/etc/installurl` (FYI:
+[installurl(5)](http://man.openbsd.org/installurl.5)), If no mirror defined, iRedMail will use the [fastly CDN](https://fastly.cdn.openbsd.org/pub/OpenBSD/) for package installation.

 It's recommended to install packages from a mirror site, to reduce server load on OpenBSD primary servers.
 Also, installing package from a nearest